8bitbuddhist/PixelMaestro/docs/cue.md

 2. **Action**: the CueHandler-specific method that created this Cue.
 CueHandlers use this to determine which PixelMaestro command to run using this Cue.
 3. **Type**: identifies one of several possible options, e.g. a Canvas type or Animation type.
 Only certain CueHandlers use this parameter.
 4. **Section**: the index of the Section that this Cue modifies.
-4. **Overlay**: the index of the Overlay that this Cue modifies in relation to the Section (e.g. a value of *2* affects the Section's Overlay's Overlay).
+4. **Layer**: the index of the Layer that this Cue modifies in relation to the Section (e.g. a value of *2* affects the Section's Layer's Layer).
 5. **Options**: A variable-length set of options specific to each Action.
 Most Options are less than 10 bytes long, but some (e.g. setting color arrays or copying Canvas frames) can easily reach 1KB+.

 [Home](README.md)